 Presently, municipalities may finance eligible projects by issuing bonds itself by applying to a county improvement authority that issues bonds.
 Although the use of private financing is not explicitly prohibited under current law, the bill would clarify that municipalities may also use private funds for project financing.

 Finally, this bill would also allow qualified private non-profit entities to establish programs to finance the purchase and installation of eligible projects.
-Upon application to and approval by the Division of Local Government Services, non-profit entities would be able to contract with municipalities that have also gained approval to administer lending agreements for those municipalities.
+Upon application to and approval, non-profit entities would be able to contract with municipalities that have also gained approval to administer lending agreements for those municipalities.